aklump/gitignore/README.md

 ## Known Issues

-Not all [special characters](https://pavolkutaj.medium.com/ignore-files-in-gitignore-using-globbing-patterns-4558699bdbf9) are supported and may never be.
+Not all [special characters](https://pavolkutaj.medium.com/ignore-files-in-gitignore-using-globbing-patterns-4558699bdbf9) are yet supported.